h1ddenpr0cess20/infinigpt-irc/README.md

 python3 infinigpt.py
 ```
 **.ai** _message_ or **botname:** _message_
     Basic usage.
-    Personality is preset by bot operator.
+You can also privately message the bot without using these commands.

 **.x** _user_ _message_
     This allows you to talk to another user's chat history.